nnHomoli/SillinessLimiter/README.md

 It was meant to be used somewhere but left unused, so I decided to finish it and make it public.

-Also includes customizable language file
+Also includes customizable language file and dynamic IP support

 ![kick_example.jpg](kick_example.jpg)